WPOW Seminar + Portfolio Review Reviewers

 • Ariel Zambelich

-VISUALS DIRECTOR, THE BALTIMORE BANNER
+FREELANCE PHOTOJOURNALIST AND VISUALS DIRECTOR, THE BALTIMORE BANNER

 Ariel Zambelich is a freelance photojournalist and the Visuals Director at The Baltimore Banner, where she collaborates to tell stories through photojournalism, video, illustration and design.
 She previously worked at The Wall Street Journal, The Intercept, NPR Visuals, and WIRED.
 She spent 6 years on the board of the Authority Collective, an organization that amplifies the voices of female-identifying and nonbinary lens-based creators of color through community action.
 She was also an organizer with the Freelance Solidarity Project, a union for freelance media workers.